fdrgsp/cali/README.md

 **Purpose**: Group ROIs into functional clusters based on the similarity of their pairwise denoised ΔF/F correlation patterns, revealing co-active cell assemblies within a FOV.

-**Input**: The NxN pairwise Pearson correlation matrix computed from denoised ΔF/F traces (see [Pairwise Pearson Correlation on Calcium Traces](#pairwise-pearson-correlation-on-calcium-traces)).
+**Input**: The NxN pairwise Pearson correlation matrix computed from denoised ΔF/F traces.

 Each ROI is represented by its row in the correlation matrix (a vector of length N describing how correlated it is with every other ROI).
 ROIs with similar correlation profiles — i.e., ROIs that are collectively correlated or anti-correlated with the same partners — are placed in the same cluster.

 **Method — Hierarchical clustering (Ward's linkage)**:

 Builds a cluster hierarchy by iteratively merging the pair of clusters that produces the smallest increase in total within-cluster variance.
 The distance between ROIs is defined as $d_{ij} = 1 - r_{ij}$, where $r_{ij}$ is the Pearson correlation coefficient, so highly correlated ROIs are close together ($d \approx 0$) and anti-correlated ROIs are far apart ($d \approx 2$).
 A complete linkage tree (dendrogram) is built and then cut at the level that produces the target number of clusters.
-This method is deterministic and generally produces compact, evenly-sized clusters.
-It is well-suited for discovering nested structure and works well with correlation-based distances.

 **Automatic cluster count selection**: